mlqmlq/Probability-Questions/README.md

 8. Keep throwing a 6-sided dice until we get a 6.
 What is the expected number of tosses given the condition that all numbers in this trial is even? *(This is a very tricky question)*

+9. *X* = sum{100 dice}, *Y* = sum{600 coin tosses}.
+What is P(X>Y)?

+10. Keep generating numbers from *U[0,1]* until the number you see is smaller than the previous number.
+What is the expected number of tosses?

+11. Suppose the height of people on the street are iid.
+In expectation what is the number of people sampled to observe a person's height higher than the first one?